Recovering p-adic valuations from pro-p Galois groups: Abstract

 \section{Abstract}

 Let $K$ be a field with $G_K(2) \simeq G_{\Q}(2)$, where $G_F(2)$ denotes the maximal pro-2 quotient of the absolute Galois group of a field $F$.
 We prove that then $K$ admits a (non-trivial) valuation $v$ which is 2-henselian and has residue field $\F$.
 Furthermore, $v(2)$ is a minimal positive element in the value group $\Gamma_v$ and $[\Gamma_v:2\Gamma_v]=2$.
-This forms the first positive result on a more general conjecture about the structure of pro-$p$ Galois groups.
-As an application, we prove a strong version of the birational section conjecture for smooth, complete curves $X$ over $\Q$, as well as an analogue for varieties.
+This forms the first positive result on a more general conjecture about recovering $p$-adic valuations from pro-$p$ Galois groups which we formulate precisely.
+As an application, we show how this result can be used to easily obtain number-theoretic information, by giving an independent proof of a strong version of the birational section conjecture for smooth, complete curves $X$ over $\Q$, as well as an analogue for varieties.